gkaleta/AKS-with-WeaveWorks-Scope/README.md

-# Up and running with WeaveWorks with AKS
+# Up and running with WeaveWorks on AKS
 ## Prerequsites
 1. Running AKS cluster
 2. Full admin access to AKS cluster